Walgren Lake Monster

 The Walgren Lake Monster (also known as the Alkali Lake Monster and Giganticus Brutervious) is a cryptid of varying description reported in Walgren Lake near Hay Springs, Nebraska.

 Description

-Different accounts offer wide-ranging descriptions of the creature.
-One of the earliest and most famous accounts by a local man named J.A.
-Johnson described an animal that was dull grey or brown and similar to an alligator, but much larger and heavier with a horn between its eyes and nostrils.
-Johnson and two others claimed to see the monster from twenty yards away and the men estimated the creature to be about forty feet long.
-Other reported sightings claim that the creature was similar to a very large catfish or mudpuppy.
-The Nebraska State Historical Society reports that contemporary accounts believed Johnson actually saw an unusually large beaver.
-Some legends also say that it is a giant, horned beast resembling an alligator that eats livestock and ducks.
+Differing accounts offer wide-ranging descriptions of the creature.
+One of the earliest and most famous examples is that of a local man named J.A.
+Johnson, who described an animal that was dull grey or brown and similar to an alligator, but much larger and heavier with a horn between its eyes and nostrils.
+Johnson and two others claimed to see the monster from 20 yards away, and the men estimated the creature to be about 40 ft long.
+Other reported sightings claim that the alleged animal was similar to a very large catfish or mudpuppy.
+The Nebraska State Historical Society lists an alternate contemporary hypothesis that Johnson actually saw an unusually large beaver.
+Some legends also say that it is a giant horned beast resembling an alligator that eats livestock and ducks.